Getting to Know Your Neighborhood: The South End

-The mother church of the Roman Catholic Archdiocese of Boston, the cathedral opened in 1875, signaling the city’s demographics shift from Protestant to Irish Catholic.
+The cathedral, the mother church of the Roman Catholic Archdiocese of Boston, opened in 1875, signaling the city’s demographics shift from Protestant to Irish Catholic.
 Designed in the Gothic revival style, it is 364 feet long and 120 feet high and contains one of the country’s finest pipe organs.
-Today, the cathedral serves a diverse faith-based community, including English- and Spanish-speaking congregations, a German apostolate, and Ge’ez Rite Catholics from Egypt, Eritrea, and Ethiopia, as well as a large traditional Latin Mass community.
-It is the largest Catholic church in New England and has played a critical role in the life of Boston’s evolving immigrant communities.
+Today, the cathedral serves a diverse faith-based community, including English- and Spanish-speaking congregations, a German apostolate, and Ge’ez Rite Catholics from Eritrea and Ethiopia, as well as a large traditional Latin Mass community.
+It is the largest Catholic church in New England and has played an important role in the life of Boston’s evolving immigrant communities.

 Boomerangs Special Edition

 Boomerangs Special Edition is the upmarket version of this chain of thrift stores, whose proceeds benefit the nonprofit AIDS Action, which provides services and advocacy in the fight against HIV/AIDS.
 Like the other Boomerangs locations, this one sells gently used clothing, furniture, housewares, and jewelry, but the goods are higher end.
 If you’re looking for elegance, but don’t want to pay elegant prices, this is the place for designer fashion at a good price.
 Best of all, you’ll be supporting a worthy cause.

 Foodie’s Urban Market